newlinedeveloper/meetup/Elastic-Machine-Learning/readme.md

 ### Usecase 4 : Classification

-Regression is a type of supervised learning algorithm in machine learning that is used for predicting continuous numerical values based on a set of input features.
-It is a statistical method that seeks to model the relationship between a dependent variable (also called the target variable) and one or more independent variables (also called the predictor variables).
+Classification is a type of supervised learning algorithm in machine learning that is used for predicting categorical values based on a set of input features.
+It is a method that seeks to learn a decision boundary between different classes of data.

 ###### Select Regression algorithm